 - Metallics: Metal textures work well with a variety of color palettes and add a touch of playfulness, depending on how they’re used.
 Choose matte finishes like satin nickel to add sophistication or glossy finishes like polished copper and stainless steel to add glamour.

 - Classic Black and White Palette: Black and white are sophisticated, gender-neutral, and timeless.
 Complemented by metal fixtures, this color scheme is a safe bet for a renovation that never goes out of style.
-Harkening back to the swinging 1920s, this opens in a new windowart deco-inspired salonopens IMAGE file features a classic white and black tile floor that draws in the eye and adds depth to the space.
+Harkening back to the swinging 1920s, this art deco-inspired salon features a classic white and black tile floor that draws in the eye and adds depth to the space.